Image: http://www.peacebuttons.info/E-News/images/PeaceTrain.gif

 Date? - Reconstructed railway wagon, KZ-Gedenkstätte Neuengamme / Neuengamme Memorial Site, Jean-Dolidier-Weg 75, Bergedorf, Hamburg (Germany).
 "A first memorial was erected in 1953 on the site of the former camp garden.
 It was expanded in 1965, and a 'document house' was added in 1981.
 In 1989, the Hamburg Senate decided that the prisons erected in 1950 and 1970 on the camp site should be relocated.
 The older one was closed in 2003, the newer in 2006.
 In 2005 a new memorial site and museum were opened.
 Wehn was the rail car "reconstructed" and made part of the memorial?

 Date? - Freight car, Denk-Mal Güterwagen, (Germany). "...steht vor der Gesamtschule Winterhude in Hamburg-Winterhude und zeigt eine Figurengruppe der Künstler POM[1] und Cristine Schell[2] und einen Güterwagen.
 Es soll an die Deportation zweier Lehrerinnen erinnern, die an der Hamburger Schule Meerweinstraße unterrichtet haben – stellvertretend für die Opfer des Nationalsozialismus.
 Die Installation ist durch die Initiative einer Schüler-Projektgruppe dieser Schule entstanden.
-Die gedeckten Güterwagen der Regelbauart wurden von der Deutschen Reichsbahn für den Vieh- und Stückguttransport, im Ausnahmefall aber auch bei der Deportation deutscher Juden verwendet." /// Google translation: "Think-time freight cars in front of the comprehensive school in Hamburg-Winterbourne Winterbourne and shows a group of figures the artist POM & Cristine Schell and a freight car.
+Die gedeckten Güterwagen der Regelbauart wurden von der Deutschen Reichsbahn für den Vieh- und Stückguttransport, im Ausnahmefall aber auch bei der Deportation deutscher Juden verwendet." /// Google translation: "Think-time freight cars in front of the comprehensive school in Hamburg-Winterbourne Winterbourne & shows a group of figures the artist POM & Cristine Schell and a freight car.
 It commemorates the deportation of two teachers who have taught at the Hamburg School Meerwein street - representing the victims of National Socialism.
 The installation was created by the initiative of a student project group of the school.
 The covered wagons of the type normally used by the German railways for the cattle and general cargo transportation, in exceptional cases but also in the deportation of German Jews."

 Date? - Freight car, Bergen-Belsen Concentration Camp, Lower Saxony (Germany).
 "Ein Güterwagen des Typs, mit dem viele der Verschleppten in das Lager gebracht wurden."
 Google translation: "A freight car of the type with which many of the deportees were taken to the camp."